 Cleaning Raw Web Text

-Raw web scrapes contain repeated newlines, tabs, and excess whitespace.
-A regex cleaner normalizes the text before passing it to the LLM:
+Raw web scrapes are messy.
+They contain repeated newlines, tabs, and extra whitespace.
+A small regex cleaner tidies the text before we pass it to the LLM:

 import re